citkane/fetchmanager/README.md

 - paging
 - response data

-For Node, Bun and the broowser (and probably Deno too).
+For Node, Bun and the browser (and probably Deno too).
 ### toc
 - [Basic Usage](#basic-usage)
 - [Core concepts](#core-concepts)